SilentCoast/SST/README.md

 -graph is not visually updated till you drag or zoom it (to work around that added text to show user that they need to drag or zoom)

 -Even though OutOfMemoryException is cathed, it still crashes the programm

+---
+**Regarding Revit**

+After quick research I found out that there is a core library: *Autodesk.Revit*, and additional libraries, such: *RevitAPIUI*, *RevitAPIUIAutomation*, *RevitTestFramework*, which all depend on the core one